Meal Prep for Beginners: A Simple Week-by-Week Plan

 Instead of making the same meal five times, prep components and mix them throughout the week:

-• 2 proteins (e.g., chicken + ground turkey)
+• 2 proteins — e.g., chicken thighs + ground turkey

-• 2 grains (e.g., rice + pasta)
+• 2 grains — e.g., brown rice + quinoa (or rice + a small pasta)

-• 3-4 vegetables (e.g., broccoli, bell peppers, zucchini, spinach)
+• 3-4 vegetables — e.g., broccoli, bell peppers, zucchini, spinach

-• 2-3 sauces (e.g., teriyaki, pesto, salsa)
+• 2-3 sauces — e.g., teriyaki, pesto, salsa, tahini, peanut sauce

 Week 4: Optimize Your System